-Many aspects of the global warming debate are controversial, meaning that there is an amount of disagreement that is sufficient to make reaching consensus or compromise difficult.
-That the planet is warming is now widely accepted, but the causes, risks, and mechanisms are hotly debated.
-At the end of the day, devising and implementing economic instruments to address climate change is a political decision, which means it is largely beyond the scope of discussion in this forum – economists seem to have a habit of getting themselves in hot water when they venture into the field of politics.
-All I can do here is spell out the framework of some of the current disagreements and controversies.
+That the planet is warming is now widely accepted, but the mechanisms to address the risks are still debated.
+At the end of the day, devising and implementing economic instruments to address climate change has become a political decision, which means it is largely beyond the scope of discussion in this forum – economists seem to have a habit of getting themselves in hot water when they venture into the field of politics.
+All I can do here is spell out the framework of some of the current considerations.

-What is notable is the change that has occurred in the United States over the last ten years.
+What is notable is the change that has occurred in the United States over the last twenty years.
 The Kyoto Protocol was the first attempt to reach a global agreement on carbon reduction.

 For more background on the Kyoto Protocol see United Nations Framework Convention on Climate Change's page on Kyoto Protocol or the Wikipedia page on Kyoto Protocol.

-I will now attempt to list and briefly describe some of the major points of controversy in the climate change discussion.
+I will now attempt to list and briefly describe some of the major points in the climate change discussion.

 Benefits versus Costs

-Defining the sizes of the costs and benefits from emitting carbon is extremely difficult.
+Defining the sizes of the costs and benefits from emitting carbon is difficult.
 This is complicated by the fact that the beneficiaries and the victims often live in different places, and perhaps exist at different places in time.
 Thus, calculating the socially optimal amount of carbon emissions for each different country is very difficult.
-Thus, policy design is complicated, and we have the ever-present free-rider problem, whereby some countries, especially small ones, may feel that they can cheat on carbon with impunity to benefit their domestic industries and people at the expense of others.
+Thus, policy design is complicated, and we have the ever-present free-rider problem, whereby some countries may have more incentives to cheat on carbon emission with impunity to benefit their domestic industries and people at the expense of others.

 Uncertainty of Effects

-This is basically a reiteration of the above point: we are unsure of the future scale of effects from an increase in anthropogenic carbon dioxide.
-How much will temperature rise?
+There is uncertainty in the future severity of effects from an increase in anthropogenic carbon dioxide.
+Where will be impacted the most?
+How the world temperature distribution will be affected across time?
 What kind of feedback loops exist?
 There are a number of feedback mechanisms that have been talked about.
 For example, the Gulf Stream is an ocean current that carries warm water from the Caribbean to the North Atlantic.
 The result of this is that western Europe is quite a bit warmer than most other parts of the planet that are at similar latitudes (for example, London is about 750 miles further north than New York, but both have similar climates, especially in the winter.)
 The Gulf Stream is driven by salinity gradients in the North Atlantic, but if a lot of fresh icecap water melts, the salinity gradient will be weakened, and this may cause the Gulf Stream to stop flowing, making northern Europe much colder.
 Another possible mechanism is that there is a lot of methane trapped in the permafrost of the frozen tundra of northern Canada and Siberia.
 If the permafrost melts, this methane will go into the environment, and methane is about 20 times more effective than CO2 at trapping heat in the troposphere.
 Thus, if the tundra melts, it will cause the greenhouse gas to accelerate, raising temperatures even more, and so on.
-These feedback loops are poorly understood.
-There are other ones that could work in the opposite direction.
-For example. warmer air means more moisture suspended in the atmosphere.
-Water vapor is a powerful greenhouse gas, but in the form of clouds, it is effective at blocking radiation and reflecting it back out into space before it reaches the ground.
+These feedback loops are not well-understood.
+There are other ones that might work in the opposite direction.
+For example, warmer air means more moisture suspended in the atmosphere.
+Water vapor is a powerful greenhouse gas, but in the form of clouds, it is effective at blocking radiation and might reflect it back out into space before it reaches the ground.
 Which effect would dominate?
-That is a question that is currently under investigation.
-Our knowledge of the potential effects of higher concentrations of greenhouse gases is unknown.
-Some people will say that in the face of uncertainty, we should adopt the "precautionary principle".
+This question is currently under investigation.
+However, in the face of uncertainty, it might be wise to adopt the "precautionary principle", be prepared for the worst, and try to prevent, or minimize the causes of climate change.

 Tax versus Cap-and-Trade